onehilltech/ember-cli-custom-properties/README.md

 * Zero configuration design
 * Production ready

-Usage: Ember 2.17 or later
+Usage: Ember 2.17 and above
 -----------------------------

 Starting with Ember 2.17 or later, we switched to using modifiers to set custom properties